 Flats – This is more traditional sight fishing.
 You and a guide will most likely be in a boat searching for cruising fish.
 In this case, floating lines are preferred.
 Intercepting patrolling tarpon and quickly stripping is the strategy here.
 The bottom of the flats could be light-colored sand or turtle grass and matching fly color to bottom color is important.

-Channels and River Mouths – In these areas more blind casting is used.
+Channels and River Mouths – More blind casting is used in these areas.
 You’re better off with intermediate lines that sink quicker.
 The large channels in the reefs are prime locations for tarpon feeding on smaller fish.
 Likewise, tarpon will be feeding at the mouths of rivers in hopes of a meal.
+In the early morning or late evening, anglers can target rolling tarpon in channels or in the rivers.
+Tarpon roll in the early morning and late evening, when oxygen levels in the water are low and expel the oxygen from the air through their air bladder.

 Generally speaking, the larger tarpon can be found in the northern part of Belize in places such as: